-'Don't be alarmed': Biden makes remarks on spread of omicron
+'Don't be alarmed': Biden touts vaccination amid omicron surge

 Early studies suggest that the vaccinated will need a booster shot for the best chance at preventing an omicron infection but that even without the extra dose, vaccination should still largely protect people from serious sickness or death.

-About 33% percent of all Americans have received their booster shot, according to data to compiled by the Centers for Disease Control and Prevention.
+About 33% of all Americans have received their booster shot, according to data to compiled by the Centers for Disease Control and Prevention.
 More than 62% of the population is considered fully vaccinated, according to CDC data.